Go Orienteering

 Latest News

 • The latest issue of SA Orienteer Quarterly newsletter is now online.
-Click here to access Issue 4/2025 and archive.
+Click here to access Issue 2/2026 and the newsletter archive.

 • The results for the SA Long Championships for 1999 and 2005 have been recovered and can be seen by going to Results -> Results Archive